Faster Diagnosis Standard and Best Practice Pathways

 - More confidence, with information about the diagnostic process provided at point of referral

 - Reduced anxiety, with less time between referral and hearing the outcome of diagnostic tests

 - Improved patient experience from fewer visits to hospital, particularly with ‘one stop services’

-The documents below relate to the 28 day pathways for different tumour types, as provided by Cambridge University Hospitals.
+The documents below relate to Cambridge University Hospitals 28 day pathways for different tumour types.